XMXu/xmxu.github.io/about.markdown

 <span id="about-portrait"><img src="images/about-portrait.png" alt="Portrait of Freeman Hsu" /></span>

-My name is Freeman Hsu.I live Shenzhen,China.I am a [Android] software engineer for [Yunva][yunva].
+My name is Freeman Hsu.
+I live Shenzhen,China.
+I am an Android Software Engineer for [Yunva][yunva].

-I studied Communications Engineering at Southwest University For Nationalities.Previous to Yunva, I worked for [CMGE][cmge] on Douzhi Studio as a Game Developer.I also worked on iOS applications.
+I studied Communications Engineering at Southwest University For Nationalities.
+Previous to Yunva, I worked for [CMGE][cmge] on Douzhi Studio as a Game Developer.
+I also worked on iOS applications.

-Outside of work, I go to gym.I also enjoy basketball especially the L.A.
+Outside of work, I often go to gym.
+I also enjoy basketball especially the L.A.
 Clippers.